 The Midland Railway responds to competition 1876-79

-The Ilkeston Pioneer (Oct 26th 1876) reported upon the progress of an Ilkeston ‘competitor’ for the Midland Railway.
-The Great Northern Railway was now making ‘considerable progress’ in the construction of its new line between Awsworth and Ilkeston.
+And a year later the Ilkeston Pioneer (Oct 26th 1876) reported that the new line was making ‘considerable progress’ between Awsworth and Ilkeston.
 “The iron viaduct, by which the line will be carried across the Erewash Valley and the Midland Company’s Erewash Valley line, with the various bridges, embankments, &c., are steadily progressing towards completion”.
 (This viaduct is today referred to as the Bennerley Viaduct) It also reported on the new bridge situated on Heanor Road, allowing that road to travel over the new railway line … it was now complete and open to traffic.
 What remained to be done was build walls either side — to ensure that no-one fell onto the line ??
 A new station was also being build — later known as ‘Ilkeston North’.

 Unfortunately one labourer employed by the Great Northern, working on the line between Ilkeston and Derby, didn’t see its completion.
 George Wade, aged 35, had been lodging at one of the navvy’s huts at West Hallam, and on October 16th 1876, he left his lodgings to have a drink or two at the Miner’s Arms on Derby Road — his body was discovered four days later floating in the Nutbrook canal, near Moors Bridge.
 A boatman had been through the canal lock there and couldn’t shut the gate after his passage.
 He enlisted the help of canal labourer Charles Pounder to remove the ‘obstruction’ — which turned out to be George’s body.
 Was he returning to his digs when he failed, fatally, to navigate the canal ??

 However the Midland would not stand aside easily !!
 In May 1878 notices appeared asking for tenders for the erection of a new passenger station and goods warehouse at Ilkeston.
 And in June/July 1878 the old Town Station house and its stables were pulled down as the Midland Railway was about to erect another station there – the third one since the formation of the Erewash Valley line.